itshosein/typescript-codewar-challenges/README.md

 You are going to be given an array of integers.
 Your job is to take that array and find an index N where the sum of the integers to the left of N is equal to the sum of the integers to the right of N. If there is no index that would make this happen, return -1.

+4. **Find the missing letter**

+Write a method that takes an array of consecutive (increasing) letters as input and that returns the missing letter in the array.

+You will always get an valid array.
+And it will be always exactly one letter be missing.
+The length of the array will always be at least 2.
+The array will always contain letters in only one case.

 ### Built With

 <div id="built-with"></div>